Orion Nebula

 The Orion Nebula is part of a huge gaseous cloud located at the heart of the constellation of the same name, and which also feeds the Barnard loop, the Horsehead Nebula, the Mairan Nebula, the M78 Nebula and the Orion Nebula.
 Flame.
 Within it there is a high production of stars so the dominant light spectrum is infrared, due to the caloric emission of said process.
 Furthermore, its shape is almost spherical, reaching a central density almost twice that of its periphery, and it is composed of stellar clouds, star clusters, H II regions and reflection nebulae.
 At its highest points, it reaches a maximum temperature of about 10,000 degrees kelvin (K).

-You may be interested: Galaxy
+You may be interested: Star

 The name of the Orion Nebula comes from the constellation where it is located heritage in turn from Greek mythology.
 It told different versions of the life of Orion, a great hunter mentioned in Homer's Odyssey, and to whom various mythical feats are attributed, as well as his death before a gigantic scorpion (immortalized, in turn, in the constellation of Scorpio).